-An interesting thing to note here is that, although there is a greater focus today on the all-around experience a customer has with a contact center, the metrics that mattered most five years ago, still matter most today.
+An interesting thing to note here is that, although there is a greater focus today on the all-around experience a customer has with a call center, the metrics that mattered most five years ago, still matter most today.
 Again, let’s turn to the ICMI for their take on the matter.

 High FCR rates keep callbacks down and lower costs, keep your customers from defecting to the competition, and help to keep your agents productive and confident.
 All that said, however, FCR does have a CX-related drawback: it lacks the customer’s perspective on the interaction.
 “It’s important to let the customer tell you if their issue has been resolved, whether through real-time or near-real-time customer feedback channels, such as post-call IVR surveys, online surveys, live surveys or immediate email-based surveys,” says ICMI.

 They’re the bedrock of your budgeting and planning initiatives, but setting and meeting clear objectives are a necessity.
 It’s not enough to set high goals for your center; what matters is how often your center meets those goals every day.
 And there’s more: “Don’t be lulled into thinking solid performance here is the only thing to watch.
-A center can achieve its objectives, yet still be wasting resources, creating extra work and providing poor quality.”
+A center can achieve its KPIs, yet still be wasting resources, creating extra work and providing poor quality.”

+You will always have to make the trains run on time.
 Adherence to scheduling is even more important today, but its interpretation has shifted.
 Centers have learned to focus on those things agents can control, rather than dinging them for what they can’t – customer response and interaction.
 “The good news is that when placing a stronger emphasis on adherence to schedule by having agents in the right places at the right times, things like average handle time and calls per hour tend to take care of themselves.
 That is assuming the center has taken time to provide agents with adequate training and a quality mindset, and that the center has done a decent job of forecasting and scheduling.”

-Forecast accurately or perish
+Forecast Accurately or Perish

 We’ll let the ICMI lecture you on this one.
 “Underestimating demand leads to understaffing.
 This, in turn, leads to long wait times in queues, frustrated customers, burned-out agents and high toll-free costs (due not only to the long hold times, but also to the longer call times that might result from dedicating a portion of the call to caller complaints about hold times).
 However, overestimating demand results in waste, overstaffing and increased idle time.”